-There is a Worship Team that is made up of children from our school.
+There is a Worship Team that is made up of children from the school.
 The Worship Team is responsible for preparing the hall for acts of worship, organising the worship song and welcoming visitors.
 In addition, the Worship Team leads whole acts of worship each Tuesday.
-These are discussed and planned with the headteacher and evaluated with the children.
+These are discussed and planned with the Head Teacher and evaluated with the children.